SkillsFuture funding framework to focus on courses relevant to industry

+SINGAPORE - SkillsFuture Singapore (SSG) will refine its funding framework for training to achieve better manpower outcomes, said Education Minister Chan Chun Sing on Tuesday (July 5).

-SINGAPORE - Workers will no longer get subsidies for most non-certifiable courses from SkillsFuture Singapore (SSG) from 2024.
+From 2024, workers will no longer get subsidies from SSG for most non-certifiable courses.

-SkillsFuture credits will also no longer fund these courses, which currently comprise about 7 per cent of the courses the national body funds, SSG said on Tuesday (July 5).
+SkillsFuture credits will also no longer fund these courses, which currently comprise about 7 per cent of the courses the national body for skills development funds, SSG said on Tuesday.

-Education Minister Chan Chun Sing said the refinements to SSG’s funding framework are part of efforts to better support training with manpower outcomes.
+Mr Chan said the refinements to SSG’s funding framework are part of efforts to better support training with manpower outcomes.

 They are also meant to ensure that training is refreshed to meet the objectives of job placement, skills deepening and career advancement for individuals, as well as job redesign and business transformation for enterprises, he added.

-Mr Chan identified four key challenges which must be met for Singapore to upskill its workforce at scale.
+Mr Chan identified four key challenges that must be met for Singapore to upskill its workforce at scale.

-First, the country must overcome an asymmetry of information to awaken the interest of working adults in reskilling and upskilling, he said.
+First, the country must overcome an asymmetry of information to spark the interest of working adults in reskilling and upskilling, he said.

 He noted that they have to juggle work, financial, family and social commitments and responsibilities.